gammu/gammu/docs/manual/smsd/smsd.rst

 Invoking Gammu and suspending SMSD
 ++++++++++++++++++++++++++++++++++

-As you can not run Gammu and Gammu SMSD at same time on signle device, you can workaround this limitation by suspending SMSD temporarily using `SIGUSR1` and `SIGUSR2` signals (see also :ref:`gammu-smsd-signals`):
+As you can not run Gammu and Gammu SMSD at same time on single device, you can workaround this limitation by suspending SMSD temporarily using `SIGUSR1` and `SIGUSR2` signals (see also :ref:`gammu-smsd-signals`):